You’ve Got Mail: How To Tell If It’s Fraud

 Is that email that just appeared in your inbox really from who it says it's from?
 How certain can you be?

 Cyber thieves are using social engineering, phishing attacks and other stealthy tricks to threaten their targets into making a fraudulent financial payment.
 The scam works by first compromising one account, then using the trust relationship between that account and those associated with that account, like vendors and contractors, colleagues, or even clients to coerce the target into transferring money to the attacker.

-These attacks are ravaging financial and lending institutions, real estate companies, and law firms, particularly as we all adjust to our new mobile workforce reality.
+These attacks are ravaging financial and lending institutions, real estate companies, and law firms, particularly in today's remote work environment.

-We’ve spoken with many email users who have fallen victim to this exploit which, in many cases, led to significant losses due to resulting wire transfer fraud and seriously damaged reputations.
+We’ve spoken with many email users who have fallen victim to this exploit which, in many cases, led to significant losses due to resulting wire transfer fraud and reputational harm.
 Email Account Compromise (EAC) has been around for decades, yet a surprisingly large number of email users still do not understand how this threat works and how to recognize and protect against it.
-We want to provide you with everything you need to know to defend against EAC - before you fall for this deceptive scam.
+We want to provide you with everything you need to know to defend against EAC - before you fall for this deceptive, costly scam.

 Once an email account is compromised, it’s game on for the attacker - who now has full access to the account.
 Malicious spam emails are often sent out to everyone in the account owner’s address book, leveraging the trust that the account owner has built with these contacts to compromise further accounts with the same deceptive techniques.
 Sometimes threat actors will spread out these fraudulent emails in an effort to “fly under the radar” for a longer period of time.